site24x7/plugins/check_updates/README.md

 ### Configuration

+ ##### Ubuntu

 - Plugin fetches software update count from the file "/var/lib/update-notifier/updates-available"

   If it is different kindly specify the same in FILE_PATH of check_updates.py.

+ ##### Centos

+- Plugin needs "yum-plugin-security" package to get the count of software updates.

+  If not installed kindly install using command "yum -y install yum-plugin-security"

 ### Metrics Captured